-Remove potential mosquito breeding sites
+Remove potential breeding sites

 Under the Public Health Act, you could be fined by your local council if you are breeding mosquitoes around your home.